TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 insert the content image, and then select **Insert** -> **Image** -> **Image in cell**.
-If you do not use this procedure, then the application will not be able to find the image to use for the content. [please also say something here about file types and sizes, please]
+If you do not use this procedure, then the application will not be able to find the image to use for the content.

+The content images support all standard image file types, however .png and .jpg images are recommended.
+Newer file types such as WEBP are supported on modern web-browsers, but they may not load correctly for participant's with older web-browsers.
+Additionally, it is good to refrain from uploading large images to reduce the amount of data that participants have to download.
+The content images will never be shown with a width above 1200 pixels.
+Therefore, for a typical content image, a file size of 1 MB should be typical.

 <img src="screenshots/inserting-image.png" alt="How to insert an image" height="275"/>